Your Heart Warms Theirs

 The Marin House provides over 600 meals a day, 365 days a year to people from all walks of life.
 Guests include the working poor, families, single parents, unsupported teens, seniors living on a fixed income, veterans, citizens with disabilities, and those who are homeless.
 Thanks to caring community members like you, the Marian House not only provides homemade, nutritious meals to those in need, it also offers a range of services to guide individuals and families through the first steps out of poverty towards self-sufficiency.

 When you give, your heart warms theirs in more ways than you can imagine.

-Donations to Marian House over $500 qualify for the 25% El Paso County Enterprise Zone credit.
+Donations to Marian House of $250 or more qualify for the 25% El Paso County Enterprise Zone credit.
 Click Here to learn more.

 The work of Catholic Charities’ Marian House is a labor of love, shouldered by the entire community of Colorado Springs.
 It is OUR house – Everyone’s house.
 Our goal is to provide a continuum of care to all families and individuals that we serve and ensure that they have the resources and skills to be as self-reliant as possible.

 No matter what the obstacles may be for those seeking our help, Catholic Charities is dedicated to helping them overcome barriers to self-sufficiency and make permanent change.
 With the rising poverty rate and the increasing population of working poor, now is the time to maximize current elements of our self-sufficiency programs and take them to the next level.